metamancer/os/README.md

 <br />

 > [!WARNING]
 > This system is still in early development, is not feature complete or bug free.
-Please report all issues/bugs/feedback on [Github Issues](https://github.com/metamancer/os/issues?q=is:issue+is:open+sort:updated-desc)
+It is not recommended to actively use this the Alpha version has been released.
+As always, please report all issues/bugs/feedback on [Github Issues](https://github.com/metamancer/os/issues?q=is:issue+is:open+sort:updated-desc) or via [Discord](https://discord.gg/XwJe4QWyfy).

 ## Installation